jorrimprins/evolutionary-computing/README.md

-# evolutionary-computing
+## Evolutionary Computing
- Evolutionary Computing course at the VU Amsterdam.
+This is a repository for the Evolutionary Computing course at the University of Amsterdam (2020/2021).

+#### Authors:
+- Jorrim Prins

+Note: Papers state multiple authors, nevertheless coding was all done by author above.